Air mass (astronomy): Definition

 The absolute air mass is defined as:

 where $\rho$ is volumetric density of air.
 Thus $\sigma$ is a type of oblique column density.

 In the vertical direction, the absolute air mass at zenith is:

 So $\sigma_\mathrm{zen}$ is a type of vertical column density.

 Finally, the relative air mass is:

-Assuming air density is uniform allows removing it out of the integrals.
+Assuming air density to be uniform allows removing it from the integrals.
 The absolute air mass then simplifies to a product:

 where $\bar\rho = \mathrm{const.}$ is the average density and the arc length $s$ of the oblique and zenith light paths are:

 In the corresponding simplified relative air mass, the average density cancels out in the fraction, leading to the ratio of path lengths:

 Further simplifications are often made, assuming straight-line propagation (neglecting ray bending), as discussed below.